AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/formsInReact.md

         this.setState({value: e.target.value});
       }

-      // this method is called when the form is submitted.
-Potentially an API request could go here using the data from this.state handleSubmit(e) {
+      // This method is called when the form is submitted.
+Potentially an API
+        // request could go here using the data from this.state . handleSubmit(e) {
-        // always put this line in on submits, it prevents the page from reloading and wiping your state e.preventDefault();
+        // Always put this line in on submits, it prevents the page from
+          // reloading and wiping your state.
+        e.preventDefault();
         alert('A name was submitted: ' + this.state.value);
-        // after doing something with the data we reset the form value to empty quotes again this.setState({value: ''})
+        // after doing something with the data we reset the form value to
+          // empty quotes again.
+        this.setState({value: ''})
       }